 - Look for professional editors who are also writers.
 They know the problems.
 (WTF was not a writer.
 It showed.)

 - Try to find an editor who reads/likes your genre.
 (WTF had no idea about science fiction.)
 A place to look is Publishers Marketplace.
 Click on search members in the menu on the left.
-Some say try ELance.
-I found my illustrator on Elance.
-He is amazing, but I have’t tried out any of the editors on Elance.
+Some say try UpWork to find an editor.
+And as I mentioned above, Reedsy is an author service also.
+I found my illustrator on Elance (now UpWork).
+He is amazing, but I haven’t tried out any of the editors on UpWork.
 I am fearful that most of them are technical editors rather than book editors.
-(WTF-I found on Linkedin.)
+(WTF I found on Linkedin.)

 - If you like your story, don’t sign on for a developmental edit/annotation.
 They will find something wrong with it, you paid them to, and so they will, no matter how good it is.